LIVING WITH FIRE

 See how using ignition-resistant building materials provides wildfire protection.

-Actively manage forests around you to reduce fuels.
+Actively managing forests around you to reduce fuels.

 Have a forestry professional come to your property and help assess the best way to manage your forest to reduce wildfire risk and to meet your goals for your forest land.
 Montana Department of Natural Resources and Conservation offers Service Foresters free of charge to assist landowners with fuel reduction, thinning, timber sale planning, best management practices, streamside management zones, slash treatment and many other things.
 MT DNRC also offers home risk assessments with a focus on construction and Home Ignition Zone.